JJNR-DEV/Pokedex/README.md

 In the project directory, you can run:

+### `npm install`

+Run this command on both the server folder and client folder.
+Once that is done operate the next command.

 ### `npm start`

 Run this command first in the server folder to handle the request, after run this command on the client folder.
 Once that is done you can navigate throught the Pokedex.